MyAeroCode/tynamo/README.md

 const dynamoItem: Item = TynamoFormation.formation(badCat);
 ```
 It will be formationed as below,

-and this can be used as a parameter that requires AttributeMap.
+and this can be used as a parameter that requires `AttributeMap`.
 ```json
 {
     "id": {